ST GREGORY’S CATHOLIC SCIENCE COLLEGE

 A brother or sister to include step brothers and sisters, half brothers and sisters or adopted brothers and sisters, who live at the same home as the child.

 Those who live at the residential address of the parent/legal guardians who are submitting an application for a place on behalf of a child.

 Residence is defined as where the child lives for more than 50% of the school week.

 PROTOCOL ON ADMISSIONS PROCEDURES – 2018/19

 - The Admissions Authority is the Governing Body of St Gregory’s Catholic Science College.
 All applicants, whether Harrow or Brent residents, or elsewhere, must complete and return a Common Application Form, which they acquire from their Primary School or their home LA.

-- The Diocesan Standard Priest’s Certificate of Catholic Practice Form, providing proof of practice of the Catholic faith, is obtained from St Gregory’s and is also available on the Diocese of Westminster website at www.rcdow.org.uk/education and should be returned directly to the school.
+The Certificate of Catholic Practice , providing proof of practice of the Catholic faith, is obtained from the priest at the parish where the family normally worships and is also available on the Diocese of Westminster website at www.rcdow.org.uk (follow schools, for parents) The signed Certificate should be returned directly to the school.

-- The date for informing parents on their application will be 1st March 2017.
+The date for informing parents on the outcome of their application will be 1st March 2018.
 This is done by the LA on behalf of the school but the reply slips must be returned to the LA.